Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 UTXO Key Properties#

-Atomic creation: Transactions either fully succeed (all inputs consumed, all outputs created) or fully fail.
+• Atomic creation: Transactions either succeed completely (all inputs consumed, all outputs created) or fail completely.

-Change handling: Any difference between input and output amounts becomes fees unless explicitly returned as change.
+• Change handling: Any difference between input and output amounts becomes the transaction fee, unless explicitly returned as change.

-Parallel processing: Since each UTXO can only be spent once, multiple transactions can be verified in parallel without complex state management.
+• Parallel processing: Since each UTXO can only be spent once, multiple transactions can be validated in parallel without complex state management.

 2.2 Bitcoin Script and P2PKH Fundamentals#